kandekore/WordpressSharepointFetch/README.md

 ## Usage

-You can download a copy of the plugin from here [this link.](https://wpsharepointfetch.wordpresswizard.net/)
+You can download a copy of the plugin using [this link.](https://wpsharepointfetch.wordpresswizard.net/)

 You create the document in Word either locally or on SharePoint